hdShang/arxiv-daily/docs/cs-CL/2025-09-04/papers/250904605v1-spoken-in-jest-detected-in-earnest-a-systematic-review-of-sarcasm-re.md

 ---
 layout: default
-title: Spoken in Jest, Detected in Earnest: A Systematic Review of Sarcasm Recognition -- Multimodal Fusion, Challenges, and Future Prospects
+title: "Spoken in Jest, Detected in Earnest: A Systematic Review of Sarcasm Recognition -- Multimodal Fusion, Challenges, and Future Prospects"
 ---

 # Spoken in Jest, Detected in Earnest: A Systematic Review of Sarcasm Recognition -- Multimodal Fusion, Challenges, and Future Prospects